-Across public and private law, demand appears to have returned to pre-COVID levels.
+Across public and private law, the volume of new applications appears to have returned to pre-COVID levels.
 However, case progression is still affected by reduced capacity in the family court system and many cases have been delayed or adjourned.
 There is limited information about the size of the backlog but there is some evidence from Cafcass data that the system is facing increased pressures.